hoge1e3/8bit_concat/README.md

 # 8bit_concat

-This is builder for MSXPanel(to be linked).
+This is builder for [MSXPanel](https://github.com/hoge1e3/MSXPanel).

 - Clone this repository
 - Clone https://github.com/hoge1e3/8bitworkshop/tree/msx-runtime-only into the sibling directory.